imsarahkhan/Group_3_Travel-Agency-Management-System/README.md

 * View a list of packages (flight, hotel accommodation, and rental car) along with the cost offered by the travel agency
 * Book flight, hotel accommodation, and rental car by using features like book trip, view/print trip, or cancel the trip.
 * Users will be offered a discount if they choose more than one type of booking.
-* Users can view and print their booked trip at any time of their convenience.
+* Users can view and print their booked trip at any time of their convenience using their booking ID.
-* Users can cancel their booked trip without any additional charges.
+* Users can cancel their booked trip without any additional charges using their booking ID.

 ## File Organization